codecheckers/scope/README.md

-Codecheck for the paper _Open Science interventions to improve reproducibility and replicability of research: a scoping review preprint_ ([OSF page](https://osf.io/preprints/metaarxiv/a8rmu)).
+These repository contains the materials for a [CODECHECK](https://codecheck.org.uk/) for the paper _Open Science interventions to improve reproducibility and replicability of research: a scoping review preprint_ ([OSF page](https://osf.io/preprints/metaarxiv/a8rmu)).